NodeNexus/NodeNexus/README.md

 This repository is my playground where I explore various projects and ideas related to electronics.Whether it's experimenting with microcontrollers, building circuits, or diving into the world of embedded systems, you'll find my journey documented here.

-**About Me**
+**About Me**...
-Name: Node Nexus
+Name: Node Nexus...
-Interests: Electronics, Embedded Systems, DIY Projects, Repository Contents Here's a glimpse of what you'll find in this repository:
+Interests: Electronics, Embedded Systems, DIY Projects, Repository Contents...
+Here's a glimpse of what you'll find in this repository:...

 **Arduino Projects:** Exciting experiments with Arduino boards, from simple LED blinkers to complex sensor integrations.
 **Raspberry Pi Experiments:** Exploring the capabilities of Raspberry Pi in home automation and IoT applications.